 Because I’m trying to be healthy.
-Because you’re trying to be healthy, scratch that, because the whole world is trying to be healthy (at least until February when all diets go out the window), and a dip full of steak, cheese, cheese and more cheese doesn’t exactly make a healthy snack.
+Because you’re trying to be healthy, scratch that, because the whole world is trying to be healthy.
+Well, at least until February when all diets go out the window.
+Consequently, a dip full of steak, cheese, cheese and more cheese doesn’t exactly make a healthy snack.

 BUT this turned out so finger lickin’ good (literally), I absolutely could not wait another day to share it with you.
 It also seemed appropriate in light of the Super Bowl opponents being officially decided last night (or so I hear).
 Plus, I already gave you two healthy snacks to grub on for the big day, so one heart-clogging dish is pretty much obligatory.

 Of course the root of this is obviously the Philly Cheesesteak sandwich, an American classic in which I’m slightly infatuated with.
-There’s a place called Chartroose Caboose in Kansas City that has the most delicious cheese steaks on the planet – actually I can’t attest to the fact that they are better than the actual Philly Cheesesteaks in Philly, but I bet they’d come pretty darn close.
+There’s a restaurant in KC that has the most delicious cheese steaks on the planet – actually I can’t attest to the fact that they are better than the actual Philly Cheesesteaks in Philly, but I bet they’d come pretty darn close.
 They’re so good that when I was in high school, if my girlfriends and I brought one back to a teacher of ours, he’d allow us to miss the first half of class, although it could have also been our wit, charm and killer negotiation skills that let us get away with that one – but I’m going to go with the sandwiches – they’re that good.

 I’m not nearly as passionate as those people, but for me, personally, the perfect Philly consists of chopped steak with green peppers, onions and lots of provolone cheese.
 There must be a toasted, hearty bun and when I take a bite, if I don’t need a napkin to avoid the cheese and juice from dripping out the back of the sandwich, down my hands, down my arms and onto the floor, we have a major problem.